Digital Nomad Exchange

 When we asked people living in Nicaragua about club and activities where newcomers can meet others, they responded:

 "There are currently no clubs available although this is a small town and it won't take you long to meet all the expats and locals too.
-There are several restaurants that are frequented by the expats and word spreads REAL fast," remarked one foreigner who made the move to San Juan del Sur.
+There are several restaurants that are frequented by the expats and word spreads REAL fast," explained one person living in San Juan del Sur, Nicaragua.

 What is life like in Nicaragua?